garrandall/popular-music-data/tracks/love-king-the-dream.md

 Got girls in the draft, girls on my label
 Girls at the bank, cause I'm about my paper
 Got girls with weave, girls without it
-She like, "This all mine", hmmm...I doubt it
+She like, "This all mine", hm...I doubt it
 Girls in New York, girls in L.A
 Got girls in Miami, or wherever you stay
 Got girls in Chicago, girls in Toronto